escapetiger/advection_diffusion_dg/README.md

 Currently, codes for numerical examples with periodic and Dirichlet boundary conditions are fully optimized via vectorization.

+Multi-step methods are used in time discretization.
+The diffusion term is discretized by local DG method.
+The advection term is discretized by either upwind Eulerian method or Semi-Lagrangian method.

-Diagonal implicit Runge-Kutta algorithms are g
+Diagonal implicit Runge-Kutta algorithms are going on.

 ---